kzoomakers/crewlog/README.md

 # togger
 Togger is an easy to use sign up sheet for volunteers.
-Also can be used for various events planing like football matches or going out with friends
+Also can be used for various events planning like football matches or going out with friends.

 # demo
 URL: https://togger-app.herokuapp.com (can take few moments for a cold boot)
 user: demo@github.com
 pass: demo

-Registration doesn't require an email verification (but it will still annoy you because this is an only way to recover lost password).
+Registration doesn't require an email verification (but it will still annoy you because this is the only way to recover lost password).
 # features
 * Plan events.
 Even recurrent ones.
 Resize and drag em how you want
 * Sign up yourself or your friend for a shift